gnubufferoverflows/ortsoc-opinion-piece/README.md

 5. Threat Hunting
 6. Penetration Testing

 During this time, you provide SOC services for the clients of the ORTSOC, which the ORTSOC website calls "under-served organizations across the region".
+You would be expected to work 10-12 hours per week.
+You will be asked to submit your schedule at the beginning of the term, but you don't get to sign up for shifts.
+This means that if you can't make it to a 7:00am shift for whatever reason, you should not leave this marked available.
+There is also a one hour capstone class, with required attendance.

+For graduate students, there is a reading group that meets after the capstone class, with what I assume is an associated seminar.

 ## Environment